NickZamiatin/CodeTube-React-Project/README.md

 # Frontend  React Project CodeTube
-Web map is an app where the user can find places they need near them.
-The main idea works with google maps, location and allowed me to explore how to use google maps and location in a web app.
-You can filter by restaurants , night clubs and  bars .
-The search results will appear on the map as markers.
+CodeTube is an app where the user can find four favorite topics in web devlopment.
+The main idea works with youtube APIs.
+This project allowed me to explore how to use YouTube APIs in a react app.

+You can filter by AWS, React, JavaScript or Coding Garden.
+The search results will appear on the next page as a card and then you can click a result to see the video inside an iMac.

 ## Setup